Bricktech2000/Notes/notes/framing effect.md

 **see** [[math notation]]

-**definition** the _framing effect_ is a [[cognitive bias]] where people decide on options based on whether the options are presented with positive or negative connotations &mdash; Wkikpedia
+**definition** the _framing effect_ is a [[cognitive bias]] where people decide on options based on whether the options are presented with positive or negative connotations --- Wkikpedia

 > **examples**
 >